Bengali Aloo Dum Recipe (Alur Dom)

 About Bengali Aloo Dum (Alur Dom)

-Bengali Aloo Dum (Alur Dom, Aloor Dum) is a traditional Bengali recipe where baby potatoes are boiled, fried, and then added to a spicy tomato onion curry.
+Aloo (Alu) means potato, and dum (dom) is a process of slow cooking.
+Bengali Aloo Dum (Alur Dom, Aloor Dum) is a traditional Bengali recipe in which baby potatoes are boiled, fried, and added to a spicy curry.
+They are cooked on low heat until all the flavors seep into the potatoes, making them super flavorful.

-This dish is a must-make for the Bengali festive season, Bengali weddings, and special occasions like birthdays, get-togethers, etc.
+This dish is a must-make for the Bengali festive season, Bengali weddings, and special occasions like birthdays and get-togethers.

 Ingredients

-Having said that, you can also make it using regular potatoes.
+However, you can also make it using baby potatoes or regular potatoes.
 If you are using regular potatoes, cut them into 1-inch pieces.

-If mustard oil is not available, then use vegetable oil to make it.
+If mustard oil is unavailable, use any cooking oil to make it.

-Avoid adding hing to make a gluten-free version of Bengali dum aloo recipe.
+Avoid adding hing to make a gluten-free version of the Bengali dum aloo recipe.

 Cook The Potatoes

-Once the water comes to a boil, add the potatoes along with 2 teaspoon salt to the pot and let them cook until they are softened (fork tender).
+Once the water comes to a boil, add the potatoes and 2 teaspoon salt to the pot.

 Fry The Potatoes